-When you enter a text string in Excel, sometimes it exceeds the width of the cell, and the text overflows to an adjacent cell/cells.
-When that happens, you can’t see the value on the adjacent cells unless you click on it, and overflowing text would disappear and you will only see the text that can fit the cell’s column width.
+When you type a text string in an Excel cell, sometimes it exceeds the width of the cell, and the text overflows to other cell/cells.
+When that happens, you can’t see the value on the nearby cells unless you click on it, and overflowing text would disappear and it will only show the text that can fit the cell’s column width.

-To rectify that, Microsoft Excel gives you the Wrap Text feature that wraps text so it appears on multiple lines in a cell, even if it overflows the cell boundary.
+To rectify that, Microsoft Excel gives you the Wrap Text feature that wraps text so it can be displayed on multiple lines in a cell, even if it overflows the cell border.

 How to Wrap Text Automatically in Excel